 - In 1990 the three semi-final matches had a total of 16 goals.
 The goals were scored by 16 different players, which is really quite bizarre.

 - In 1946 and 1947 the ball actually burst in both finals, something which has not occurred since.
 This is likely due to the poor materials used to make the balls in post-wartime Britain and the lack of back-up balls we have today.

 Are you ready to see Manchester United and Crystal Palace play in the final?
 We can’t wait to see who wins!
 If you will be watching the game live at Wembley Stadium next month, treat yourself with a luxurious stay in the 150 peaceful bedrooms at The Bull.
 Gerrards Cross is less than 20 minutes away from Wembley Stadium making it a convenient base.
-Of course, for those of us not lucky enough to attend the final in the flesh, it will be a time of coming together at our cosy Jack Shrimpton Bar and having a few drinks as the match unfolds.
+Of course, for those of us not lucky enough to attend the final in the flesh, it will be a time of coming together and having a few drinks as the match unfolds.